-NOSS Page 40 of 46
+NOSS Page 39 of 45

 NATTB Endorsement

 Community Development Worker Version 4

 To be reviewed

-UN IT TITLE: Train trainers UN IT CODE: CDW 301 This Unit describes the job tasks required to train people to be competency-based trainers of Con nmunity Develop pment Workers ELI EMENTS PERFORMANCE CRITERIA 1.
-Explain how to prepare a competency- based training program Explain what 'competency' means Explain the purpose of competency-based duty statements, training, and assessment Explain the National Standard for Community Development Workers Explain the purpose of the National Standard for Community Development Workers Explain the purpose of the National Standard for Community Development Workers Explain how to do a training needs assessment Explain how to work out the objectives for a competency-based training program Explain how to work out the topics for each session Explain how to prepare activity plans 1.9 Explain how to develop a timetable1.10 Explain how to evaluate a competency-based training program 2.
-Explain how adults learn 2.1 Explain the principles of adult learning 2.2 Explain how to apply the principles of adult learning 2.3 Explain how to facilitate adult learning 2.4 Explain how to learn from experience 3.
-Explain various training techniques 3.1 Explain presentation techniques 3.2 Explain brainstorming techniques 3.3 Explain small group activities 3.4 Explain plays and role plays 3.5 Explain case studies 3.6 Explain field visits 3.7 Explain energisers and icebreakers 3.8 Explain seating arrangements 3.9 Explain visual aids 3.10 Explain action plans 4.
+UN IT TITLE: Train trainers UN IT CODE: CDW 301 This This Unit describes the job tasks required to train people to be competency-based trainers of Con Community Development Workers ELE EMENTS PERFORMANCE CRITERIA 1.
+Explain how to prepare a competency- based training program 1.1 Explain what 'competency' means 1.2 Explain the purpose of competency-based duty statements, training, and assessment 1.3 Explain the National Standard for Community Development Workers 1.4 Explain the purpose of the National Standard for Community Development Workers 1.5 Explain how to do a training needs assessment 1.6 Explain how to work out the objectives for a competency-based training program 1.7 Explain how to work out the topics for each session 1.8 Explain how to prepare activity plans Explain how to develop a timetable Explain how to evaluate a competency-based training program 3.
+Explain how adults learn Explain various training techniques 2.1 Explain the principles of adult learning 2.2 Explain how to apply the principles of adult learning 2.3 Explain how to facilitate adult learning 2.4 Explain how to learn from experience 3.1 Explain presentation techniques 3.2 Explain brainstorming techniques 3.3 Explain small group activities 3.4 Explain plays and role plays 3.5 Explain case studies 3.6 Explain field visits 3.7 Explain energisers and icebreakers 3.8 Explain seating arrangements 3.9 Explain visual aids 3.10 Explain action plans 4.
 Demonstrate how to be a competency- based trainer 4.1 Follow workplace health and safety practices 4.2 Demonstrate understanding of how to prepare a competency-based training program 4.3 Demonstrate understanding of how adults learn 4.4 Demonstrate understanding of various training techniques

-NOSS Page 41 of 46
+NOSS Page 40 of 45

 NATTB Endorsement

 Community Development Worker Version 4

 To be reviewed

-RANGE STATEMENT:

-Working with the trainees may include the following activities: Self directed learning Participative learning Reflective learning Experiential learning Providing feedback to students Listening, seeing and doing activities Analysis of lessons learned Developing action plans Setting training objectives Structuring the learning activities to meet the objectives Timekeeping and bringing people back to attention Giving instructions Making sure everyone is participating Giving information and opinions Clarifying and summarizing main points Making decisions Facilitating small group work Setting clearly the direction of the course Planning the content of the course to meet the training needs of the participants Select the best training techniques to use Keep the training program on track Evaluate the success of the training program Opportunities for key individuals, groups to participate in training of trainers may include: Formal training programs Workshops Groups are: In all units of the Standard the candidate may be assessed while working with groups or communities.
-For the purposes of the Standard the words "group" and "community" can have the same meaning and include amongst others: CBOs, NGOs, CSOs, associations, haus-lain , villages, clans, social groupings, alliances, clubs, committees, boards, etc. Key people include (but are not limited to): Trainers Mentors Colleagues Supervisors Other organizations Information and resources may include (but are not limited to): Training materials (posters, pamphlets, flip charts, white boards, blackboards, butcher's paper, competency standards, training notes, session plans) Audio visual aids (computer, videos, OHP, PowerPoint presentation) Staff skills and time Information on funding availability Financial support for training activity Facilities (sleep, eat, etc) Skills/administrative support Physical transport, venues, material, equipment
+Working with the trainees may include the following activities:

+Self directed learning Participative learning Reflective learning Experiential learning

+Providing feedback to students Listening, seeing and doing activities

+Analysis of lessons learned Developing action plans Setting training objectives

+Structuring the learning activities to meet the objectives Timekeeping and bringing people back to attention

+Giving instructions

+Making sure everyone is participating Giving information and opinions Clarifying and summarizing main points

+Making decisions

+Facilitating small group work

+Setting clearly the direction of the course

+Planning the content of the course to meet the training needs of the participants

+Select the best training techniques to use Keep the training program on track

+Evaluate the success of the training program

+Opportunities for key individuals, groups to participate in training of trainers may include:

+Formal training programs

+Workshops

+In all units of the Standard the candidate may be assessed while working with groups or communities.
+For the purposes of the Standard the words "group" and "community"

+CBOs, NGOs, CSOs, associations, haus-lain, villages, clans, social groupings, to):

+Key people include (but are not limited

+Trainers

+Mentors

+Colleagues

+Supervisors

+Other organizations

+Training materials (posters, pamphlets, flip charts, white boards, blackboards, butcher's paper, competency standards, training notes, session plans)

+Audio visual aids (computer, videos, OHP, PowerPoint presentation)

+Information on funding availability Financial support for training activity

-NOSS Page 42 of 46
+NOSS Page 41 of 45

 NATTB Endorsement

 Community Development Worker Version 4

 To be reviewed